octokit/fixtures/CONTRIBUTING.md

 3. `BREAKING CHANGE:` in body: bumps breaking version, e.g. `1.2.3` → `2.0.0`

 Only one version number is bumped at a time, the highest version change trumps the others.

-The server binaries are currently not generated and uploaded automatically.
-To generate them run `npx pgk .`, then upload the resulting binaries to the respective [release](https://github.com/octokit/fixtures/releases).
-We plan to automate that process: [#6](https://github.com/octokit/fixtures/issues/6) – pull requests welcome 🤗